tseymourmusic/4iAI-Monograph/monographs/EDUCATION_MONOGRAPH.md

 ### **Section 3: Empirical Assessment \& Grading Rubrics**

 * **3.1 Shifting the Weight:** Restructuring grading rubrics to allocate 60%+ of total assignment value directly to the Stage III Introspection Audit Log.
-* **3.2 The Introspection Matrix:** A standardised assessment framework for measuring fact-verification rigor, bias detection, and voice preservation.
+* **3.2 The Introspection Matrix:** A standardised assessment open standard for measuring fact-verification rigor, bias detection, and voice preservation.
 * **3.3 Case Studies:** Comparative analysis of student learning outcomes in pilot courses utilising traditional writing assignments versus the 4iAI™ protocol.

 ### **Section 4: Implementation Strategy for Higher and Secondary Education**